Roy Strong at 80: Photographs by John Swannell

 With a sharp eye for period style and dress, careful reference to the composition, lighting and poses of famous historical portraits, and with flashes of tongue-in-cheek wit, the photographs on display mark the culmination of a five-year project in which Sir Roy reinvents himself as an array of historical figures including Isambard Kingdom Brunel, Henry VIII and Alfred Tennyson.

-Some of the photographs in this display recreate famous portraits in the National Portrait Gallery Collection.
+Some photographs in this display recreate famous portraits in the National Portrait Gallery Collection.
 A book, Sir Portrait: 30 Portraits of Roy Strong, has been launched to coincide with this installation and is available from the Gallery Shops.

 © National Portrait Gallery, London